dfkaye/where.js/README.md

       t.end();
     });

-### dom-console

-A copy of my [dom-console](https://github.com/dfkaye/dom-console) library is included in the browser suite for tape, and can be found in the [test/util](/test/util) folder.
-The dom-console merely writes `console.log()` statements to a list in the DOM.
+*A copy of my [dom-console](https://github.com/dfkaye/dom-console) library is included in the browser suite for tape, and can be found in the [test/util](/test/util) folder.
+The dom-console merely writes `console.log()` statements to a list in the DOM.*

 custom strategy